 Well, I was not borned a coal miner’s daughter but silly songs come to mind when I think of how to best express myself in a ‘bio’.
 I had a great childhood.
 It was just my mom and me for a long time, but we had the support of my grandmothers.
 Needless to say I was quite spoiled.
 I remember summers at the swimming hole and the aroma of fresh baked cobbler and angel flake biscuits.
 As for my creativity, I’ve joked that I’ve been designing since I was old enough to eat crayons, but all joking aside that’s how I remember it.
 My mom has saved drawings from my early years.
 I’m no Akiane, but I could doodle my way out of a paper bag!

-I spent some time in Kansas at the onset of my career, but found that being far from family was just too hard.
-My first few jobs out of college were great experiences and I miss the friends I made at the time.
+I spent some time in Kansas at the onset of my career but found that being far from family was just too challenging.
+My first few jobs out of college were great experiences and I miss the friends I made back then.
 I spent six years at Oklahoma Publishing Company, umbrella to The Oklahoman and The Oklahoman Direct.
-I made a move to Mardel about three years ago.
-And I loved it!
-I love the company and all it stands for.
-I love the people I got to work along side and I love the process of seeing a project through from beginning to end.
-My favorite projects were the collaborative efforts of designing Window Displays.
+After The Oklahoman, I made a move to Mardel and I loved it!
+I floundered for a while after my time at Mardel, but I learned some great life lessons, met some great people and grew creatively as a designer.
+I’ve worked at marketing firms, print shops, storage facilities and another newspaper, Tulsa World.
+No matter where I work or earn my living, I will always love the process of seeing a project from concept through to completion.

 I enrolled at OU a few years ago and completed a BA in Liberal Arts, with a focus on the humanities.
 The learning approach was interdisciplinary and taught students to think across boundaries to make connections and solve problems.
 It was an academic parallel to designing with intention.
 I enjoyed every minute.
 Well, maybe not the classes on criminal justice, but almost every minute.